iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

 ## Prerequisites

-- **A running Iomesh cluster**.
-Refer to the [Installation](http://iomesh.com/docs/installation/install-and-setup-iomesh) page for details about how to install Iomesh.
+- **A running IOMesh cluster**.
+Refer to the [Installation](http://iomesh.com/docs/installation/install-and-setup-iomesh) page for details about how to install IOMesh.
 - **Kubectl**.
 Refer to the [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) page of the Kubernetes documentation for details about installing `kubectl`.

 ## Setup k8s Cluster Storage